ZeDarkAdam/MovaFlag/README.md

-## An application for displaying language near the cursor
+## MovaFlag is an application for displaying language near the cursor

 ![mova-flag-demo.gif](assets/mova-flag-demo.gif)